Who is collecting and using your personal data?

 In order to deliver services it may be necessary for us to share your personal data with the following organisations or partners:

-- Devon County Council Term Maintenance Contractor (currently Skanska)
+- Devon County Council Term Maintenance Contractor (currently Milestone Infrastructure).

-- Other authorities that may have a licencing interest in any works we require to be done including District Councils, Natural England, Forestry Commission
+- Other authorities that may have a licensing interest in any work we require to be done including district councils, Natural England, Forestry Commission.

 How long will we hold your personal data?